Who is at risk for Lyme disease?

 Rynoskin™ underwear is made from a knitted breathable stretch fabric that ticks have difficulty penetrating.
 It is reportedly helpful for hunters and anyone outdoors when the weather is cooler.
 Available in long sleeved tops, long bottoms, socks, hoods, and gloves.
 Available from rynoskin.com.

 Permethrin is a synthetic chemical that kills ticks.
 Treat shoes, boots, socks, pants, sleeves, gloves, kerchief, and hat.
 Spray clothing outdoors until wet.
 Do not apply to skin.
 Available from Sawyer, Ultrathon™ Gear and Clothing Spray, Duranon, Permanone, etc. or outdoor retail stores or online.
 A clothing soaking-treatment (DurationTM) is available (see www.travelerssupply.com).
 Treated clothing can be worn when dry.
 A treatment lasts 6 weeks.
 Follow all label directions carefully.

 Insect Shield® Clothing

 Clothing commercially treated with permethrin and effective through 70 washings.
 Developed by the US Department of Defense.
-Available from Insect Shield, ExOfficio, LL Bean, Orvis, REI, Columbia, or your own outdoor clothing can be commercially treated by Insect Shield® (see www.InsectShield.com (use code LDASEPA at checkout for a 20% discount)).
+Available from Insect Shield, ExOfficio, LL Bean, Orvis, REI, Columbia, or your own outdoor clothing can be commercially treated by Insect Shield® (see www.InsectShield.com ).

 DEET products for use on skin or clothing.
 Caution using DEET on children.
 Follow label instructions and avoid getting repellent in the eyes or mouth.
 Higher concentrations provide longer protection.